rojeras/MkTakJson/README.md

   -h, --help            show this help message and exit -r, --replace         replace logical address descriptions from TAK-api -t TARGET, --target TARGET
-                        target must be one of NTJP-PROD or RTP-PROD
+                        target must be one of NTJP-PROD or SLL-PROD

 ```